nice-digital/niceorg-client/README.md

 - [Grunt](https://gruntjs.com/) as a task runner
 - [Webpack](https://webpack.js.org/) for JS module bundling

+## Development

+We recommend using vscode as the IDE when developing with the NICE Design System.
+We have a set of [recommended extensions](.vscode/extensions.json) you should install to make development easier.
+You should be prompted to install these when opening the folder in vscode.

 ## Usage

 Niceorg-client is designed to be used within both niceorg and Guidance-Web: